La Sportiva Gripit Review

-Like its older sibling the La Sportiva Maverink, the Gripit has the No-Edge technology which allows the toes to get super close to the rock.
+The Gripit has the No-Edge technology which allows the toes to get super close to the rock.
 With a "closer to the rock" position, those small footholds will suddenly feel larger and promote better footwork.
-While the shoe edges fairly well, with such a soft platform, it does require more foot strength.
-This shoe is better for beginners who won't likely be using super those super small foot jibs.
+Even with its No-Edge toe, with such a soft platform, it does require more foot strength.
+This shoe is better for beginners who likely won't be using super any super small foot jibs.

-Some soft shoes, such as the Five Ten Mini Mocc can perform fairly well in cracks, but this shoe takes softness to another level and had our testers grimacing, wishing they could just touch the chains already!
-Basically, if you wouldn't stick your barefoot into the crack, you won't want to do it in this shoe.
-The Evolv Venga is another shoe with a pretty wide toe box that would be a much better choice for crack climbing.
+Some soft shoes can perform fairly well in cracks, but this shoe takes softness to another level and had our testers grimacing, wishing they could just touch the chains already.
+Basically, if you wouldn't stick your bare foot into the crack, you won't want to do it in this shoe.

 The shape of the toe box combined with the soft, flexible outsole, make this shoe a poor candidate for pocketed routes, especially on steeper terrain.

 The only saving grace this shoe offers for pockets is the fact that it has the no edge technology that allows the foot to get in close and sense the nuances of the foothold.
-The Five Ten Mini Mocc, with its tapered toe, would be a much better choice for those routes that feature pockets, but then you would lose that wide, foot-shaped toe box of the Gripit.
+A shoe with a more tapered toe box would be a much better choice for those routes that feature pockets, but then you would lose that wide, foot-shaped toe box of the Gripit.

 The Gripit is an extremely sensitive shoe.
 La Sportiva lists the shoe as having a 1.8mm Laspoflex midsole and a 3mm Frixion Rs rubber outsole.